-Key audit matter How the matter was addressed in our audit Inventory represents a significant balance in the statement of financial position for Sunland Group Limited.
-Inherent to these items being held at cost is the risk that the carrying amount is not recorded at the lower of its cost BDO performed the following procedures to address this risk: Performed a roll forward of development balances from beginning to the end of financial year and compared to management's feasibility study positioned. and net realisable value as required under AASB 102. positions; Tested the controls over a sample of costs to supporting documentation for amounts capitalised to inventory and expensed to cost of goods sold; Reviewed the completeness of Net Realisable Value adjustments made during the period; Reviewed the entities accounting policy over Scrapped Costs and reviewed items which Sunland chose to retain in inventory balances to ensure treatment was consistent with this policy; Reviewed and challenged the integrity of feasibilities for Land, Housing & Multi Storey via comparing inputs against actuals, available market data and ensuring assumptions are reasonable; Considered the current status of projects in design and progress with development applications; • Analysed and challenged management's Net Realisable Value assessment for inventory held at year-end and ensured that Net Realisable Value did not fall materially below cost.
-This included critical analysis of the following key inputs and assumptions: Anticipated costs to complete; Current rate of sales & consistency with sales strategy; - Sales prices attained and forecasted.
+Key audit matter

+Inventory represents a significant balance in the statement of financial position for Sunland Group Limited.
+Inherent to these items being held at cost is the risk that the carrying amount is not recorded at the lower of its cost and net realisable value as require d under AASB 102.

+How the matter was addressed in out audit

+BDO performed the following procedures to address this risk:

+- Performed a roll forward of development balances from beginning to the end of financial year and compared to management's feasibility study positions; - Tested the controls over a sample of costs to supporting documentation for amounts capitalised to inventory and expense to cost of goods sold; - Reviewed the completeness of Net Realisable Value adjustments made during the period; - Reviewed the entities accounting policy over Scrapped Costs and reviewed items which Sunland chose to retain in inventory balances to ensure treatment was consistent with this policy; - Reviewed and challenged integrity of feasibilities for Housing & Multi Storey via comparing inputs against actuals available market data and ensuring assumptions are reasonable; - Considered the current status of projects in design with progress with development applications; - Analysed and challenged management's Net Realisable Value assessment for inventory held at year-end and ensured that Net Realisable Value did not fall materially below cost.
+This included critical analysis of the following key inputs and assumptions: - Anticipated costs to complete; - Current rate of sales & consistency with sales strategy; - Sales prices attained and forecasted.